elesiuta/backupy/README.md

                    [compare file attributes first, then check CRC] CRC
-                   [compare CRC only, ignoring file attributes] --nomoves    Don't detect moved or renamed files --noarchive  Disable archiving, by default files are moved to /.backupy/yymmdd-HHMM/ on their respective side before being removed or overwritten
+                   [compare CRC only, ignoring file attributes] --nomoves    Do not detect moved or renamed files --noarchive  Disable archiving, by default files are moved to /.backupy/yymmdd-HHMM/ on their respective side before being removed or overwritten